stumpster/TwitchPlaysDnD/README.md

 Follow steps above to set up Twitch, OBS, and AWS with the following changes:
 1. Instead of having specific characters set in OBS you will need to have generic image NPC fields `NPC0` to `NPC3` and text fields `NPC0 Chat` to `NPC3 Chat`
+1. Ignore the `character` fields in the `config.json` as these will not be used, ChatGPT will make new characters and automatically assign voices to them as they are created.
 1. Set up an additional field for `GM` and `GM Chat`

 ## OpenAI/ChatGPT